chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 9: As a site user, I can search for specific types of cheeses (e.g., soft, hard, aged) so that I can find cheeses that match my preferences.

-For this User Story to be completed, I needed a search bar which appears as a dropdown item on my Navigation bar.
-On all pages and all screen sizes the Search icon will appear allowing Users to search the store for products.
-The dropdown search bar is a form element which queries the 'products' url triggering the all_products view.
-The search term will try find the search query in the name or the description of the product.
-The view will return items with the search query or a message saying there is no search criteria.
+To fulfill this User Story, a search bar was integrated as a dropdown item in the Navigation bar.
+This search icon is visible across all pages and adapts to all screen sizes, providing users with the ability to search the store's products.
+The dropdown search bar, designed as a form element, sends queries to the 'products' URL, activating the all_products view.
+The search functionality attempts to match the query with product names or descriptions.
+The resulting view displays products that match the search criteria or, alternatively, a message indicating the absence of matching items.

 <details>
 <summary>User Story 8</summary>